 On the tabletop, the Ultramarines focus on providing a well-rounded, balanced army that can be deployed into a wide variety of situations to great effect.

-Nothing shows this flexible approach to the battlefield more than in the Ultramarines Legion Tactic and Chapter Doctrine.
-These two rules give Ultramarines the ability to Fall Back out of melee combat, and still shoot their weapons afterwards – as well as negating many of the usual penalties for moving and shooting.
-This combination of Chapter Doctrine (Scions of Guilliman) and Legion Tactic (Codex Discipline) makes the Ultramarines slippery to pin down in melee combat, forming an inexorable, tactically agile advance up the board.
+Nothing shows this flexible approach to the battlefield more than in the Ultramarines Legion Tactic, Scions of Guilliman.
+This gives Ultramarines the ability to Fall Back out of melee combat, and still shoot their weapons afterward.
+It makes the Ultramarines slippery to pin down in melee combat, forming an inexorable, tactically agile force.

 In addition to their doctrine and trait, the Ultramarines have one of the widest selection of choices for Psyker spells, units, relics, and characters in the game.

 Chief amongst all of these is the Primarch of the Ultramarines and Imperial Regent himself, Roboute Guilliman, who has recently become one of the most powerful characters in Warhammer 40k.

 You’ll also find the boys in blue have access to one of the most powerful Psyker models in the game, in the form of Chief Librarian Tigurius.

 Tigurius is a super-powered Librarian with the ability to re-roll all psychic powers, Deny enemy psychic powers across the entire board, and drop a -1 hit modifier on another unit that lasts the entire game.
 Ouch.